fluree/docs.flur.ee/src/content/docs/start/intro.md

 ## Intro to Fluree Docs

-### What is FlureeDB?
+### What is Fluree?
-FlureeDB is an immutable, time-ordered blockchain database.
+Fluree is an immutable, time-ordered blockchain database.

 Each block is an atomic update that is cryptographically signed to prevent tampering and linked to the previous block in the chain.